 On August 1, 2016, the Council on Environmental Quality (CEQ) issued the Final Guidance under NEPA describing how and when federal agencies should address the subject of GHG emissions and climate change in documents prepared pursuant to NEPA.
-As noted by the CEQ guidance document, "climate change is a particularly complex challenge given its global nature and the inherent interrelationships among its sources, causation, mechanisms of action, and impacts; however, analyzing a proposed action's GHG emissions and the effects of climate change relevant to a proposed action-particularly how climate change may change an action's environmental effects-can provide useful information to decision makers and the public."
-58 CEQ further recommends that "when addressing climate change agencies should consider: (1) the potential effects of a proposed action on climate change as indicated by assessing GHG emissions and, (2) the effects of climate change on a proposed action and its environmental impacts."
-59
+Although this guidance was later withdrawn, the current administration expressed its intent to review, revise, and update this guidance in Executive Order 13990.
+It thus provides useful guidance for climate analysis.
+As noted by the CEQ guidance document, "climate change is a particularly complex challenge given its global nature and the inherent interrelationships among its sources, causation, mechanisms of action, and impacts; however, analyzing a proposed action's GHG emissions and the effects of climate change relevant to a proposed action-particularly how climate change may change an action's environmental effects-can provide useful information to decision makers and the public."65 CEQ further recommends that "when addressing climate change agencies should consider: (1) the potential effects of a proposed action on climate change as indicated by assessing GHG emissions and, (2) the effects of climate change on a proposed action and its environmental impacts."66

 For this analysis, GHG emissions associated with the construction activities at FRG are computed and disclosed.
-The emissions are presented in metric tons of CO_2 equivalent (CO_2 e) relevant to their Global Warming Potentials (GWP), and are

-58 Final Guidance for Federal Departments and Agencies on Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in National Environmental Policy Act Reviews, CEQ (August 2016), comprised of CO2, methane (CH4) and nitrous oxide (N2O).
-CO2e are based on GWP values of 1 for CO2, 28 for CH4, and 265 for N2O (based on a 100 year period).
-60
+The emissions are presented in metric tons of CO2 equivalent (CO2e) relevant to their Global Warming Potentials (GWP), and are comprised of CO2, methane (CH4) and nitrous oxide (N2O).
+CO2e are based on GWP values of 1 for CO2, 28 for CH4, and 265 for N2O (based on a 100 year period).67